497041ae8ce8c9e634d98bdc65e1a979

 To bring down electricity prices, Ty said Australia needs to restructure the market bodies that govern our electricity market.

-He criticised the Australian Energy Market Operator (AEMO) and Australian Energy Market Commission (AEMC) as being “funded and influenced” by “gentailers” – the generator-retailers who own the assets that generate electricity and also sell electricity to homes and businesses.
+He criticised the Australian Energy Market Commission (AEMC) and the Australian Energy Market Operator (AEMO), saying it was “funded and influenced” by gentailers – that is, the generator-retailers who own the assets that generate electricity and also sell electricity to homes and businesses.

-He said that boards should be stacked with people from the likes of the Salvation Army and Energy Ombudsman.
+He said their boards should be stacked with people from the likes of the Salvation Army and Energy Ombudsman.
 “That would be, I think, the best thing to bring down electricity prices.”

 He also said structural market reforms would be better for consumers than the “sugar rush” of the Federal Budget’s $300 energy bill discount, which he said is ultimately “a massive indirect fossil fuel subsidy”.